RefilweSethunya/My-AWS-re-Start-Journey-2025/foundations-linux-and-python/linux-labs/linux-lab-9.md

-# Linux Lab: Bash Shell Scripts
+# Linux Lab: Managing Processes

 ## Objective
 Learn how to launch and SSH into an EC2 instance